| Group | Lanthanides | Melting point | 1016 oC, 1860.8 oF, 1289.15 K |

 Uses

-Neodymium is present in misch metal up to 18%.
-This alloy is used in such products as cigarette lighters where a light flint operates.
-Neodymium is also a component, along with praseodymium, of didymia, a special glass used in goggles in glass blowing and welding.
+Neodymium is a component, along with praseodymium, of didymium glass.
+This is a special glass for goggles used during glass blowing and welding.
 The element colours glass delicate shades of violet, wine-red and grey.
-It is used to make glass which transmits the tanning rays of the sun but not the harmful infrared rays.
+Neodymium is also used in the glass for tanning booths, since it transmits the tanning UV rays but not the heating infrared rays.

 Biological role

-Neodymium has no known biological role, is moderately toxic and a known eye irritant.
+Neodymium has no known biological role.
+It is moderately toxic and irritating to eyes.

 Natural abundance

-The principal sources of most lanthanides are the minerals monazite and bastnaesite.
-From these neodymium can extracted by ion exchange and solvent extraction techniques.
-The element can also be obtained by reducing the anhydrous chloride with calcium.
+The main sources of most lanthanide elements are the minerals monazite and bastnaesite.
+Neodymium can be extracted from these minerals by ion exchange and solvent extraction.
+The element can also be obtained by reducing anhydrous neodymium chloride or fluoride with calcium.

 Electronegativity (Pauling scale) |